Network-Adjusted Covariates for Community Detection: Introduction

-To conclude, this work discusses networks including extremely sparse communities.
-We propose the new network-adjusted covariate vectors that assign unique weights to covariates for each node.
+To conclude, this work discusses multiscale networks with covariates that mis-specification is considered.
+We propose the new network-adjusted covariate vectors that assign node-specific weights to covariates.
 Using these network-adjusted covariates, we propose a tuning-free and computationally efficient community detection method.
-We provide solid theoretical results for the new method to hold at all nodes simultaneously, which is available only recently under networks without covariates.
+We provide solid theoretical results for the new method.
+The entry-wise perturbation of eigenvectors shows that the label recovery is based on $\graph$ for nodes in dense communities and $X$ for nodes in sparse communities.
+Hence, an exact recovery can be achieved when the mis-specification happens only in dense communities.
 We further establish the lower bound for the community detection problem on networks with covariates.
-The lower bound matches the upper bound of our method up to a constant factor, which suggests our method is optimal.
+The lower bound matches the upper bound from our new method up to a constant factor, which suggests the optimality of our approach.